 08 of 09

-Dublin 4 generally has made its name as a very posh area, or as the home of very pretentious people – there is nothing pretentious about Borza, and the food may not be posh, but good nosh.
-Fish and chips is a staple, with the burgers being customer favorites too, both due to size and taste.
-Can get very busy on weekends.
+Dublin 4 generally is typically known as a wealthy area full of very people who like the finer things in life, but there is nothing pretentious about Borza.
+The food may not be posh, but it makes for a cheap, comforting and delicious dinner.
+Fish and chips is a staple, with the burgers being customer favorites thanks to their to size and flavor.
+Be ready to wait because the chipper can get very busy on weekends.

 Address: 4 Donnybrook Road, Dublin 4